Hyomin: Culinary ventures

+In 2015, Hyomin hosted a cooking show titled Hyomin's Nice Cook Bang, which was broadcast live exclusively on V Live.
 In 2016, Hyomin appeared on the MBC Chuseok Special cooking program Idol King of Cooking.
+In 2018, Hyomin prepared and served meals to 100 fans in celebration of her birthday.
+The event was livestreamed on Weibo, in China, under the title Hyom’s Restaurant.
+Park is credited as the producer and host of the show.
+Park was credited as both the producer and host of the show.
+It proved to be a commercial success, ranking first on Weibo’s charts and generating more than 5.6 million viewers.
 In 2019, she earned a certification as a Japanese cuisine chef and expressed her aspirations to enter the food industry.
-Her culinary pursuits continued in 2021, when she participated in the JTBC cooking show Cooking - The Birth of a Cooking King advancing to the second round as a contestant.
+Her culinary pursuits continued in 2021, when she participated in the JTBC cooking show Cooking: The Birth of a Cooking King advancing to the second round as a contestant.
+In 2026, she started taking classes in Korean food from Culinary Class Wars's start Chef Woo Jung-wook.

 In December 2023, Hyomin officially launched her own alcoholic brand, HyominSour, in collaboration with Brewguru.
-The brand, developed entirely under Hyomin's direction—from the recipe, design and visual concept, was accompanied by a pre-launch event hosted by the singer on November 30.
+The brand, developed entirely under Hyomin's direction, from the recipe, design and visual concept, was accompanied by a pre-launch event hosted by the singer on November 30.
 Hyomin also served as the brand's ambassador and led the promotional campaign, which included distribution plans for large supermarkets and major liquor stores.
 On April 5, 2024, HyominSour received the Grand Prize (Daesang) at the 2024 Korea Wine & Spirit Awards.
 The brand has since expanded with new flavors and announced its entry into the international market.
 The GS Retail Marketing team commended Hyomin's dedication to promotion and product development, revealing plans to create "Hyomin's Universe" through diverse promotional materials.
-By April 24, Brewguru announced that HyominSour has topped sales charts, surpassing one million units sold in South Korea within just four months of its launch, solidifying Hyomin's success as a culinary entrepreneur.
+By April 24, Brewguru announced that HyominSour has topped sales charts, surpassing one million units sold in South Korea within just four months of its launch, and five million units within two years.